blcooley/CarND-Advanced-Lane-Lines/report.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Once the calibration matrix and distortion coefficients are obtained, they can be saved to undistort road images.
+I do this in the code at line 327 in the process_image function as the first step in the pipeline.
+An example of applying the undistort function on test1.jpg from the test images folder in the supplied repository is shown below.
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The code I used for generating a binary image is located in lines 52-85.
-To create the thresholded binary image, I call the function get_binary_image (lines 59-60), which calls get_hls_image (lines 62-66).
-This latter function takes an image, undistorts it, and then calls the hls_select function (lines 52-57). hls_select converts the image to HLS colorspace and computes a binary image for any S channel values between the min and max, in this case 60 and 255.
+The code I used for generating a binary image is located in lines 52-86.

+The basic idea is to first create a thresholded binary image using the S channel in HLS space, then pass that image through a Sobel filter computing gradients in the x direction.
+These steps are performed in the function get_binary_image (lines 59-61).

+The first step, is to call get_hls_image (line 60, which calls the function defined on lines 63-67).
+The function converts the image to HLS colorspace, then uses a threshold (60-255 in this case) to convert the image to a binary image based on the S channel.

+Once, the HLS-thresholded binary image is returned, it is passed to abs_sobel_thresh (lines 69-86), which computes gradients in the x-direction.
+Pixels within the threshold (20-100 in this case) are converted to 1's and other pixels are converted to 0's.
+This Sobel-thresholded image is returned to the pipeline.

-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's an example of my output for this step.

 ![alt text][image3]